WireCell/wirecell.github.io/manual.md

 Managing environment is usually a personal choice or computer facility policy and WCT does not place any significant requirements on this.
 The usual setting of `PATH` like variables will likely be needed.

-FIXME: we should look into setting `RPATH`.
+Internally, WCT requires a minimum of environment variables:

-Internally, WCT does not require any environment however it will search a `WIRECELL_PATH` when locating configuration or other (non data) input files.
+-   **`WIRECELL_PATH`:** a list of directories to search when locating configuration files.
 More information is in the section [2](#configuration).

 <a id="installing-dependencies"></a>